 All health care providers and those who work within a health care environment should be aware of the Guide to Health Privacy and their obligations under the Privacy Act and the Australian Privacy Principles Guidelines.

-This article was written by Principal, Shannon Mony and Associate, Will Goodheart.
+This article was written by Principal, Shannon Mony and Senior Associate, Will Goodheart.
 Please contact us if you have any questions or would like more information.